Likatier tribe: History

-Structur
+Structure

 Hierarchy

 The adults belong to the so called "oath group" of the clan.
 The "oath people" have sworn to stay in the group forever.
 These people give all their possessions to the group: apartments, cars, inheritances belongs.

 In addition, there are a number of so-called "living people".
 These are people who live there but have not committed themselves to anything.
-For the group, the members had to work hard and get less money for this.
+For the group, the members had to work hard and got less money for this.
 At first there were only food, accommodation and clothing, later also cash.

-The "executive-circle" around Wankmiller until he died is financaially very well off.
+The "executive-circle" around Wankmiller until he died was financially very well off.

 Business

 The clan runs several companies in different branches.
 In the HQ Füssen alone, the group owns at least 11 properties.

 Wolfgang Wankmiller

 The founder of the group, Wolfgang Wankmiller, was born March 15, 1957, in Füssen and worked as custodian.
 From 1984 till 1990 he was member of the local council of Füssen.
 Wankmiller was vice-president of the conservative Bayernpartei.
 He called himself the reincarnation of Jesus Christ and Albert Einstein.
 Members of his cult, addressed him as "Jesus".
-He died on January 6, 2019, in Weißhaus because of pneumonia.
+He died on January 6, 2019, in Weißhaus from pneumonia.